 Reid Merrill Park

 Eagle may be a small dot on America’s map but it is full of amazing, beautiful, and exciting experiences.
 Like the other communities in the Treasure Valley area, Eagle is a growing community with the heart of a small town.
-If you’re planning to visit or move to Eagle, stop by and explore the various parks in the city, and fall in-love with its mix of urban and rural atmosphere.
-Feel free to call me at anytime to talk about Eagle and why I love it.
+If you’re planning to visit or move to Eagle, stop by and explore the various parks in the city.
+We’re sure you will fall in love with its mix of urban and rural atmosphere.
+Feel free to call me at any time to talk about Eagle and why I love it.